bennicholes/CS480/PA01/README.md

 ========================================
 This is the implementation of a rotating cube that rotates along its y axis.
 Currently I am compiling on Mac OSX Yosemite so the makefile must be altered to compile on linux.

 The current iteration compiles and runs fine on Mac but seg faults in ubuntu.
 This will be investigated.
+*UPDATE* This was a problem due to nomachine at ubuntu.cse.unr.edu the program runs fine on the virtual machine in the ecc.

 At times I have also witnessed instances of ./Matrix run in a row resulted in shaders not being loaded, this is remedied by a make clean and make.
+*UPDATE* This was solved by clearing the array during run time.

 Building This Example
 ---------------------